 - High school students no longer take CMAS ELA and math, and instead take the PSAT and SAT college entrance assessments, which are also aligned to the Colorado Academic Standards.

 - CMAS social studies tests are given to only a third of students in fourth and seventh grades.
-Social studies will not be administered in 2017-18 to 11th grade students.

 - The State Board of Education and CDE are committed to continuing to look for ways to provide test results to districts faster.